WHEN IS THE BEST TIME TO VISIT SALAR DE UYUNI FOR THE MIRROR EFFECT?

-WHEN IS THE BEST TIME TO VISIT SALAR DE UYUNI IN GENERAL?
+WHEN IS THE BEST TIME TO VISIT SALAR DE UYUNI?

-Uyuni is a year-round destination.
-So the best time to visit depends on what weather you prefer.
+Uyuni is a year-round destination, so the best time to visit depends on the weather you prefer.

 You should be also be aware that as most of the tour is spent at an altitude above 3,500m, reaching 4,000m, so the air temperature is much colder than at sea level.
-Regardless of the season, you’ll need to wrap up warm when outside the vehicle.
+So, whatever the weather, you’ll need to wrap-up when outside the vehicle.

 WHICH SEASON IS BEST FOR VISITING SALAR DE UYUNI - WET OR DRY?

-Whilst most blogs will tell you to visit Bolivia in the dry season, which is generally true, it’s much better to be on the salt flat during the wet season.
+Whilst most blogs will tell you to visit Bolivia in the dry season, which is generally true, it’s much better to be on the salt flats during the wet season.

 This is for several reasons: